 So, it only seemed fitting that we’d share them on our website.

 Please email us your memories, stories, or anything else you’d like to tell us about our theatre and how it has affected you.
-We’ll be posting as many as possible right here, so keep checking back!
+We’ll post as many as possible right here, so keep checking back!

 I used to go as a kid in the mid ’60s and watch Cartoons on a once a year specific Saturday morning when BF Goodrich had their family sponsored day.
 Everyone got a gift and it was a big deal to a kid my age.
 In High School my Mom (Janice Burkhart aka as Janice Bertram in High School) worked as an Ticket Usher.
 She wore a cool theater jacket and had a flashlight and she said it made her feel like a Big Shot.
 I am looking forward to seeing the new venue.
 Many thanks to all involved from the construction workers, donators and anyone else connected with the project.